perez987/XMLFolderStructure/README.md

 ## Appicon

-Appicon based on a work by _riajulislam_ from [Flaticon](https://www.flaticon.com/free-icons/files-and-folders)
+Appicon based on a work by *Shuvo.Das* from [Flaticon](https://www.flaticon.com/free-icons/files-and-folders)

 ## License